sahithipalleti/DS_4002/README.md

 # DS_4002
 # Restaurant Review Sentiment Analysis Case Study

-This repository contains a DS 4002 case study based on the project **Predicting Restaurant Review Sentiment From Text**.
+This repository contains a case study based on the project Predicting Restaurant Review Sentiment From Text.
 The goal of this case study is to guide students through building a machine learning model that predicts whether restaurant reviews are positive, neutral, or negative based on written review text.

 ---